 - Students may take part in vocal ensembles and art exhibitions.

-- Pitt-Bradford also has its own literary magazine, which gives student writers and artists a chance to be published.
+- Pitt-Bradford also has its own literary magazine and school newspaper, which give student writers and artists a chance to be published.

 - From Backpack to Briefcase: a career networking opportunity

 - Black History Month and Women’s History Month